tim-littlefair/tl-balena-browser/readme.md

 The `browser` block is a docker image that runs a [Chromium](https://www.chromium.org/Home) browser via X11, optimized for balenaOS.
 The block provides an API for dynamic configuration, and also exposes the Chromium Remote Debug port.

+This block `tl-balena-browser` is a fork of the first-party `browser` block from Balena.

 ---
 ## Features